 Fetal Genetic Testing is a specific prenatal testing that focuses on the fetus rather than the mother.
 Often, prenatal and fetal genetic testing overlap, but more specific tests like DNA testing of the fetus can determine genetic abnormalities or mutations.

-- A multiple marker test is another blood test that can be part of fetal genetic testing.
-In this test we check for specific signs that increase the chance of the fetus developing Down syndrome, birth defects, or if you have more than one baby growing (twins or more).
+for specific signs that increase the chance of the fetus developing Down syndrome, birth defects, or if you have more than one baby growing (twins or more).
 While it is sometimes referred to as a “test” it is not a diagnostic procedure and is best used as part of the screening process.

 In amniocentesis, your doctor will begin with an ultrasound to locate the fetus.
 Once your doctor has determined the fetus is doing well, they will insert the needle into the womb, careful to not insert the needle too close to the fetus.
 A diagnostic test like this does not take much time and doesn’t require a long recovery period.
 You can rest at home for a day or so after the procedure if you feel tired or if your doctor recommends it.